‘A little star with elegant, folk-pop songwriting and a plaintive, beautifully fragile voice’.

 It was during these embryonic years that Bex saw the impact of combining music and art with personal development.
 This grounded her commitment to transformational work.

-“It feels so nice” – Recorded live at St Georges, Bristol
+Bex, accompanied by Jacob Morrison performing “It feels so nice” – Recorded live at St Georges, Bristol.

 Professional & Pioneering

 With all this experience in her back pocket Bex trained as a life coach and started running programmes for The Prince’s Trust.
-After 4 years she was given the autonomy to pioneer her first follow on programme, ‘Enabling each other’; a groundbreaking programme that brought corporate groups together with disadvantaged young people to help them work collaboratively in overcoming all kinds of barriers.
+After 4 years she was given autonomy to pioneer her first follow on programme, ‘Enabling each other’; a groundbreaking programme that brought corporate groups together with disadvantaged young people to help them work collaboratively in overcoming their personal barriers.

 A born leader she then went on to help facilitate corporate leadership programmes for large corporations, various accountancy firms, the NHS, and the Police.